securesecrets/shade_swap/README.md

   --le LE               Swap requirement for price less or equal
 ```

-Examples to check the oracle price for SILK to be greater than 1.0 USD before swapping
+Examples
 ```
-shade_swap.py --input SILK --output BTC --amount .001 -sim --oracle_price SILK --gt 1.0
+shade_swap.py --input SILK --output SHD --amount .001 --oracle_price SILK --gt 1.0
 ```

+Features in development:
+- Multi-hop routing & optimization
+- Per-chain data initialization
+- Optimized re-initialization to avoid reloading existing good data to get new pairs
+- Verification of matching configs between this & the secretcli install
+- Better symbol matching to allow using `ATOM` instead of `sATOM` or `BTC` instead of `saWBTC` etc.